Jail Bait (1954 film): Plot

-At this point, Brady conceives a plan to elude the police by undergoing plastic surgery, and he contacts Dr. Gregor, claiming that he is holding Don hostage until plastic surgery is completed.
-The doctor decides to have Marilyn assist him, since she is a trained nurse.
+At this point, Brady conceives a plan to elude the police by undergoing plastic surgery, and he contacts Boris, claiming that he is holding Don hostage until plastic surgery is completed.
+Boris decides to have Marilyn assist him, since she is a trained nurse.

-A few days later Brady, the Doctor, Loretta, and Marilyn gather in preparation of the operation.
+A few days later, Brady, Boris, Loretta, and Marilyn gather in preparation of the operation.
 Brady expresses his distrust of the Gregors and has to be convinced that anesthesia is necessary.
-With Brady sedated, Dr. Gregor searches Loretta's kitchen for a water basin.
+With Brady sedated, Boris searches Loretta's kitchen for a water basin.
 He finds it, but also finds Don's stored corpse.
-He keeps this a secret and maintains a facade of calmness while performing and completing the operation.
+He keeps this a secret and maintains a facade of calmness while performing the operation.
 He claims that the bandages covering Brady's face have to stay on for two weeks.

-Two weeks later, Brady and Loretta arrive at the Gregor residence on schedule.
-But so do Johns and Lawrence, who were both summoned by the doctor.
+Two weeks later, Brady and Loretta arrive at the Gregor residence on schedule, but so do Johns and Lawrence, who were both summoned by Boris.
 They want to know who the bandaged man is.
 When Brady's bandages are removed, his new face is revealed to be that of Don.
-Besides the Doctor, everyone else considers him to be the wanted murderer, and the Doctor claims that the man is his son.
+Besides Boris, everyone else considers him to be the wanted murderer, and Boris claims that the man is his son.
 A horrified Brady attempts to flee and is killed in a shootout with the police.
 His dying body falls into a swimming pool.